hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/08_differential_peaks.md

 	dbObj <- dba.analyze(dbObj, method=DBA_ALL_METHODS)

-To see a summary of results for each tool we can use `dba.show`. *Note that the default threshold is padj < 0.05.*
+To see a summary of results for each tool we can use `dba.show`. **Note that the default threshold is padj < 0.05.** *How many regions are differentially bound between Nanog and Pou5f1?
+How does this change with a more stringent threshold of 0.01?
+(HINT: use `th=0.01`)*

 	dba.show(dbObj, bContrasts=T)

+Let's write this data to file

 ***